janegca/fem-challenges/13-loopstudios/README.md

-Also, think I may forgo the single repo pattern for these challenges now that I am using SASS for modularization as I can't figure out how to target sub-dirs for _Live SASSS Compiler_.
-Life might be simpler if I just create individual repos using a naming strucutre like `fem-jr-proj_name`.
-Also need to rethink my class name strategy; use `.sc-name` for _standard compoenent_, `.sw-name` for _standard wrapper_ and `.ns-name` for project namespace (ns) class names??
+Also, think I may forgo the single repo pattern for these challenges now that I am using SASS for modularization as I can't figure out how to target sub-dirs for _Live SASS Compiler_.
+Life might be simpler if I just create individual repos using a naming structure like `fem-jr-proj_name`.
+Also need to rethink my class name strategy; use `.sc-name` for _standard component_, `.sw-name` for _standard wrapper_ and `.ns-name` for project namespace (ns) class names??
 Have to give it some thought as the names I used in this project are a mishmash of different ideas.